michael-spengler/fairness/README.md

 ... for example by sharing the [cultkamasutra.eth](https://cultkamasutra.eth.limo) / [repo](https://github.com/michael-spengler/cultkamasutra)

 ## CULT.DAO Proposals
-We consider to [submit a combined proposal](https://app.cultdao.io/submitProposal) to ask the [cultdao](https://cultdao.io) voters if they like our ideas for further features, which are also listed [here](https://github.com/michael-spengler/fairness/blob/main/README.md) and which would need to be detailed out.
-We also consider providing a workflow based on the [contributor assistant](https://github.com/contributor-assistant) to simplify the provisioning of the required parameters - which are:
+We consider providing a workflow based on the [contributor assistant](https://github.com/contributor-assistant) to simplify the provisioning of the required parameters - which are:
 1. Name of the Guardian submitting the Proposal
 2. Guardian Discord or Twitter Handle
 3. Guardian Wallet Address